-The market price of Carolina Group stock may not reflect the financial performance and economic value of the Carolina Group as we intend.
-The performance of Loews as a whole may affect the market price of Carolina Group stock or the market price of the Carolina Group stock could more independently reflect the performance of the Carolina Group.
+The market price of Carolina Group stock may not in fact reflect the financial performance and economic value of the Carolina Group as we intend.
+The performance of Loews as a whole may affect the market price of Carolina Group stock or the market price could more independently reflect the performance of the Carolina Group.
 Investors may discount the value of Carolina Group stock because the Carolina Group is not a separate legal entity.